Blitz3DFASM/Blitz3DFASMSDK/README.md

 # A simple Blitz3D Basic functions replacement on Assembly x86 language:

+## Null (value)

+In Assembly language, Null is simply replaced by 0.

+Also is possible to create a constant:

+      Null equ 0

+and use it in the code anywere:

+      cmp [object], Null
+      je object_is_null

+If say more specific, Null is zero adress value, and means the of an object that no exist.
+It is used to determine whether an object exists or whether it was created after a certain function was executed.
+Assembly language is not a high-level language.
+In it, an object is simply an address (pointer) to the memory location where data about the object is stored.
+An object cannot exist at address zero, which is the beginning of the code.
+Therefore, the null address is accepted as an indication that there is no object.

+For example, when using certain functions, it is necessary to specify a parent object, even if one does not exist, like CreateCube, CreateCone, CreateCamera etc...
+In such cases as with a rose, you can use 0.

+      cinvoke bbCreateSphere, 7, 0  ; create sphere with detail level = 7, parent = null

 ## Goto label

 The equivalent of Goto in assembler is the *jmp* instruction.